carlos-andres/escapenonasciitomd/README.md

 2. Open a document with non-ASCII characters.
 3. Run the command **Escape Non-ASCII to MD** from the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
 4. The non-ASCII characters in your active document (or selected text) will be replaced according to the character mapping.
+5. To detect and highlight non-ASCII characters, run the command **Detect Invalid Characters** from the command palette.
+This will highlight lines containing non-ASCII characters and provide a detailed view of each one.

 ## Settings